ITfoxtec/FoxIDs/docs/claim-transform-dk-privilege.md

     }

 ## Using JSON privilege claim
-The [down-party](parties.md#down-party) application receive the privilege claim with the privilege serialized as a JSON string.
+The [down-party](parties.md#down-party) application receives the privilege claim with the privilege serialized as a JSON string.
 The following example show how to deserialize the JSON claim to an object in ASP.NET Core using `Newtonsoft.Json`.

 Create privilege group class